Widge-5/Sinden_RPi_Emus/README.md

 - Some text here

 **lr-duckstation**
 - lr-duckstation is a discontinued core that is no longer available via RetroPie-Setup.
-It is presently the only emulator for the Raspberry Pi that will allow you to play **Gunfighter: The Legend of Jesse James**
+It might be the best way to play **Gunfighter: The Legend of Jesse James**

+**lr-swantation**
+- lr-swanstation is an in-development core that is forked from duckstation and not yet available via RetroPie-Setup.
+It is capable of running **Gunfighter: The Legend of Jesse James** on the Raspberry Pi.

 # Installing via RetroPie-Setup